Pigmice2733/Vision-Tracking/README.md

-  * `object_movement.py`: demonstrates how to track a single color object (green in my sample), illustrates the creation of mask for the color green, finding the contours and the center of what is being tracked
+  * `object_movement.py`: demonstrates how to track a single color object (green in my sample), illustrates the creation of mask for the color green, finding the contours and the center of what is being tracked.

   * `bunny_track.py`: demonstrates how to track of an arbitrary object.
-In this example, you will need to press ‘i’, then select (by mouse clicking) four corners of what you need to track from the still image, then hit any key after that to start tracking what you selected
+In this example, you will need to press `i`, then select (by mouse clicking) four corners of what you need to track from the still image, then hit any key after that to start tracking what you selected.

   * `edges.py`: this one was inspired by Ron’s suggestion Tuesday that it would be good to track bumpers of other robots, possibly to